 Experienced homesteaders make a minimalist lifestyle in a rustic rural setting look peaceful and idyllic.
 Dig a little deeper beneath the surface of any homesteader’s personal blog and you will come face to face with the facts about homesteading.
 Spoiler alert: Not everyone is cut out for homesteading and it is not nearly as easy or peaceful as the pros make it look.
 Let’s have a better look at the top five facts heard most frequently in our quest to answer the question, “What is homesteading?”

-1. Homesteading Is a Full-Time Job, No Sick Days Allowed
+1. Homesteading Is a Full-Time Job, and No Sick Days Allowed

 Farm animals are adorable and it is easy to view them as family pets, no different from a dog or cat.
 This is one of those facts that people simply have a hard time believing until they experience it for themselves.
 It is a little like the way you felt about children after babysitting your sister’s adorable toddler for an afternoon versus the way you feel about children when the toddler is your own and is throwing a decidedly un-adorable temper tantrum in the middle of the grocery store.